coyigbo/coyigbo/README.md

 ## 🏢 Organization

 ### [Ceeco Corporation](https://github.com/ceecocorp)
 Founder and Lead Engineer of a multi-sector tech company building tools in fintech, digital ID, healthtech, and productivity.
-Explore the [Ceeco GitHub](https://github.com/ceecocorp) for more.

 ---